LarryDaLobsta/TeamWork/README.md

     --> Under porjects it should have rooms listed built around assignments --> Show current user role in response to project --> Chat room should be able to show status of the project and have panels for tracking project status

+August 3rd
+HAve the login and create user page just need icons for different social media logins Can create users and validate that request, need to go through and add sessions to users that can be implemented whether a user is returning or just created an account.
+Then probably want to create the login dashboard that a user can see after successfully logging in.
+Some point need to deal with error handling for the users.

+Then deal with chatrooms, messages, spreadsheets and more....